cmsi/ma-alpscore/README.md

-# MateriApp Debian Package: ALPSCore
+# MateriApp Debian Package: ALPS Core

-### ALPSCore: Applications and Libraries for Physics Simulations Core libraries
+### ALPS Core: Applications and Libraries for Physics Simulations Core libraries

 The ALPS Core libraries aim to provide a set of well tested, robust, and standardized components for numerical simulations of condensed matter systems, in particular systems with strongly correlated electrons.
 They consist of a set of components that are used in tate of the art high performance codes.
-The ALPSCore libraries are a spinoff of the ALPS libraries available from alps.comp-phys.org.
+The ALPS Core libraries are a spinoff of the ALPS libraries available from alps.comp-phys.org.

 ### Version